gdm413229/swwmgz_m/README.md

 You are also given +100 points for each secret found, +1000 if it's the final secret.
 Countable items give +10 points each or +500 if it's the final item.
 In addition, +5000 will be given to all players if the level is fully cleared (100% kills/items/secrets).

-Score can be used to buy items on the in-game store, and it is preserved between hubs.
+Score can be used to buy items on the in-game store, and it is preserved between hubs, but pistol starts will reset it.

 In **Doom** and **Heretic**, collected keys will be displayed below the score box.